1935 Victorian state election: Subsequent events

 The United Australia Party and the United Country Party had entered the election as a Coalition.
 The coalition won a comfortable majority, winning a total 44 seats in the 65 seat assembly.
 UAP leader Sir Stanley Argyle was confirmed as Premier, and formed what was known as the National Ministry, which included three members of the Country Party (Albert Dunstan, John Allan and George Goudie).

 On 5 March, rumours began to appear which suggested that the Country Party would demand a greater proportion of the ministry, including the Deputy Premiership, four of the eight full portfolios and at least one Honorary Minister, and it was suggested that they would challenge the UAP on the floor of the Assembly if this was not granted.

 On 15 March, the United Country Party overthrew leader Murray Bourchier, and replaced him with Albert Dunstan.

 On 19 March, a joint conference of the Country Party's central council and the parliamentary party voted in a secret ballot to discontinue the party's association with Argyle's National Ministry, and Dunstan, Allan and Goudie resigned from Argyle's cabinet the next day.

 At 10.30pm on Thursday 28 March, after a spirited sixteen-hour debate, Dunstan moved a motion of no confidence against Argyle's government.
 With the support of the Country Party, the Labor Party and three independents, the motion was carried on division by 40 votes to 23.

 Argyle informed the Governor of Victoria, Lord Huntingfield, of his ministry's resignation on 29 March.
 The Governor sought a meeting with Dunstan, but postponed the decision to commission him as Premier until the following Tuesday (2 April), due to his doubts about Dunstan's ability to form a stable ministry with Labor support.
 Dunstan was appointed Premier on 2 April 1935 and formed a minority Country Party government with Labor Party support in return for some legislative concessions.
+This Country-Labor minority government would last until 1943.